dylanaraps/dfm/README.md

 )
 ```

-This opens the interactive prompt and puts the cursor between chown and %m so
+This opens the interactive prompt and puts the cursor between `chown` and `%m`
-the user can add additional information.
+so the user can add additional information.

 ```sh
 :chown | %a
 ```

-In addition to `fm_cmd_run`, `fm_cmd_run_sh` can be set to bypass DFM's internal
+In addition to `fm_cmd_run`, `fm_cmd_run_sh` can be set to bypass `dfm`'s
-command mode to run the command in the shell.
+internal command mode to run the command in the shell.

 See the `config_key.h.in` and `config_cmd.h.in` files for more information.